Modeling GJ 876 b & c with ReflectX and Picaso/Virga

 GJ 876 b is a 2 Mjup planet with a well-constrained inclination, and thus well known mass, and orbital parameters.
 So we can use Picaso’s PT solver and Virga to make gas giant models for phases along the known orbit.

 We sampled the viewing phase parameter space in 5 degree phase angles.
 This figure shows the phase sample points along the orbit as viewed in the plane of the sky.
-The locations of min and max phases are marked with thick black circles, and the location of quadrature (phase = 90 deg) is marked with a thick black square.
+The thick black markers show inferior (diamond) and superior (circle) conjunction; black X’s mark the phase sampling for the model suite.
 The solid grey circles mark the size of 1 \(\lambda\)/D for MagAO-X (diameter = 6.5m; larger circle) and for GMagAO-X (diameter = 25.4m; smaller circle) at 800 nm.
 The dotted grey lines mark the size of \(2 \times \lambda\)/D for each.
 The bottom figure shows the same in separation as a function of time (parameterized as orbital mean anomaly).

 _images/GJ876b-Model-phase-sampling.png _images/GJ876b-Model-phase-sampling-planeofskySepvsTime.png